SophieManuel/Visualisation_Project/README.md

 # Description

 This project is about producing a python module that produces interactives graphs(such as  maps, histograms..).
-The user can choose the desired year and indicator.
+The user can choose the desired year and indicators to display.
 The module is aimed for public use and is expected to be installed using pip.

 # Documentation